paulovn/sparql-kernel/README.rst

-Note that kernel installation also installs some custom CSS; its purpose is to improve the layout of the kernel results as they are presented in the notebook (but it also means that the rendered notebook will look slightly different in a Jupyter deployment in which the kernel has not been installed).
+Note that kernel installation also installs some custom CSS; its purpose is to improve the layout of the kernel results as they are presented in the notebook (but it also means that the rendered notebook will look slightly different in a Jupyter deployment in which the kernel has not been installed, or within an online viewer).

 Syntax